matthewcrews/blog/content/blog/2022/12/fast-enumeration-of-bitset/index.md

             i <- i + 1
 ```

-I setup a benchmark to compare the performance of `HashSet` and `BitSet`.
-I define a unit of measure `Chicken` which I will use as the entity type to annotate my `int` values with.
+I set up a benchmark to compare the performance of `HashSet` and `BitSet`.
+I define a unit of measure, `Chicken`, which I will use as the entity type to annotate my `int` values.
 I add 10 `int<Chicken>` between the values of `0<Chicken>` and `99<Chicken>` to both of these collections.
-This range of values is a good representation for the use case that I am concerned with.
+This range of values is a good representation of the use case that I am concerned with.
 I then write a benchmark for measuring the time to iterate through the values in both collections to see how long it takes for both collections.
 When I run the benchmark using `BenchmarkDotNet` I get the following result:

 ```fsharp
 |           Method |      Mean |     Error |    StdDev |   Gen0 | Allocated |